 1) Report your Injury:

-2) Get Medical Treatment as Soon as Possible:
+2) Get Medical Treatment When Possible:

-3) Include Appropriate Paperwork as Soon as Possible:
+3) Include Appropriate Paperwork When Possible:

 You should keep a folder for all correspondence and medical records concerning your claim and carry the ID card in your wallet or purse.
 You will need to provide the information on the card to your health provider and pharmacy.
 As an attorney certified by the Ohio State Bar Association as a specialist in the practice of Ohio Workers’ Compensation Law, I have handled thousands of injury claims since being licensed in 1985.
 Call The Monast Law Office today to discuss your injuries.